gelin/openresty-ssl-example/README.md

 [Lua script](cert.lua) has a special function to map SNI server name to the path to the key with certificate file.
 This function should be customized for the real usage.

-If no PEM file is mapped for the domain, or no SNI in the request, a default certificate is used.
+If no PEM file is mapped for the domain, or the file cannot be opened, or no SNI in the request, a default certificate is used.
 The default certificate is defined as usual with `ssl_certificate` and `ssl_certificate_key` directives.

+It's possible to add new PEM files to the directory, they'll be loaded when the corresponding request comes.

-The PEM file is read, the private key and the certificate chain are extracted from the file (in DER format).
+The PEM file is read, the private key and the certificate chain are extracted from the file.
-They are stored to in-memory cache to avoid rereading of the file when the same domain is requested next time.
+They are stored to in-memory LRU cache to avoid rereading of the file when the same domain is requested next time.
 The cache key is the same as the file name.

-The cache for keys and certificates is defined statically in Nginx configuration by [`lua_shared_dict`](https://openresty-reference.readthedocs.io/en/latest/Directives/#lua_shared_dict) directive.
+The cache for keys and certificates is the [LRU cache](https://github.com/openresty/lua-resty-lrucache).
-The size of the caches should be enough to hold all the necessary keys and certificates, otherwise the PEM files will be reread on each request.
+The cache is created per each Nginx worker process.
+The sizes of the caches are defined in the Lua script.

-The key and certificate chain loaded from the cache of the chosen file are replaced to be used in the current request.
+The key and certificate chain loaded from the cache or the chosen file are used in the current request.